Shrimp Guacamole Bites

 Instructions

-• Place shrimp in a large bowl and add paprika, cayenne pepper, thyme, oregano, garlic powder, salt and pepper; mix to combine.
+• Season the shrimp.
+Place the cleaned shrimp in a large bowl and add paprika, cayenne pepper, thyme, oregano, garlic powder, salt, and pepper; mix to combine.

-• Lay out 16 tortilla chips and spread guacamole over each chip.
+• Assemble and serve.
+Lay out the tortilla chips and spread guacamole over each chip.
+Top with the prepared shrimp.
+Serve immediately.

 Notes